LiamP921/Project-Euler/README.md

 # Project-Euler
-Solutions for all of my currently completed Project Euler problems!
+Solutions for the first 100 Project Euler problems!